JoshuaHenriques/go-ecom/README.md

-# go-ecom
+# E-commerce Backend App

-A production ready ecommerce REST API backend developed in Go and packaged in Docker.
+A production ready e-commerce REST API backend developed in Go and packaged in Docker.
 It features, authentication, full coverage tests on services, JWT tokens, and database migrations.